Kielson123/Expanded-Weaponry/README.md

-# _Kielson-s-Enhanced-Combat
+# Expanded Weaponry
- A mod that aims to improve minecraft combat.
+A mod that aims to expand on Minecraft combat through new equipment.